 - Breads, crackers, and pasta made with refined white flour

-- Refined, hot cereals, such as oatmeal and cream of wheat
+- Refined, hot cereals, such as Cream of Wheat (farina cereal)

 - Lean, tender meats, such as poultry, whitefish, and shellfish that are steamed, baked, or grilled with no added fat

 Some foods you should not eat when you are on a bland diet are: